J. Howard Marshall: Careers

-In 1935, he left government service to become the special counsel to Kenneth R. Kingsbury, the president of Standard Oil of California (now Chevron Corporation) in San Francisco.
+In 1935, he left government service to become the special counsel to Kenneth R. Kingsbury, the president of Standard Oil of California (now Chevron Corporation) in San Francisco, California.
 In 1937, he became a partner at Pillsbury Madison Sutro (now Pillsbury Winthrop Shaw Pittman), which was the company's outside counsel.
-In 1941, he returned to Washington, D.C. during World War II as Solicitor of the Petroleum Administration for War, helping develop U.S. energy policy during the war, including the Cole Pipeline Act of 1941, and later as a member of the Committee on Reparations and the American Petroleum Institute.
+It was at Standard Oil of California that he began a lifelong business association and friendship with his mentor Ralph K. Davies.
+In 1941, he returned to Washington, D.C. during World War II as Solicitor of the Petroleum Administration for War as one of the dollar-a-year men, helping develop U.S. energy policy and manage the domestic petroleum industry during the war, including the Cole Pipeline Act of 1941.
 In 1944, after developing a relationship with Paul G. Blazer, he moved to Ashland, Kentucky and became Vice Chairman and President of Ashland Oil and Refining Co. (now Ashland Inc.).
+His transition to Ashland, was interrupted in 1945 when President Harry S. Truman appointed Marshall Solicitor of the United States delegation to the Allied Reparations Committee, serving under Ambassador Edwin W. Pauley.
+He participated in the negotiations in Moscow and later at the Potsdam Conference in Berlin.
+In 1946, he drafted the executive order creating the National Petroleum Council (US) and served as member and director in addition to serving as director of the American Petroleum Institute.

-In 1946, he drafted the executive order creating the National Petroleum Council (US).
-In 1952, he became Executive Vice President at Signal Oil & Gas under Samuel B. Mosher.
-In 1961, he became President of Union Texas Petroleum and moved to Houston.
-In 1967, he became Executive Vice President of Allied Chemical (now Honeywell).
-He was also a director of Coastal Corporation.
-In 1984, he formed Marshall Petroleum, which was primarily a holding company for his interest in Koch Industries.
+In 1952, he became Executive Vice President at Signal Oil & Gas under Samuel B. Mosher in Los Angeles, California.
+Marshall negotiated with Mosher to allow him to use 1/3 of his time for his own activities, the other 2/3 for Signal.
+In 1960, he became President of Union Texas Petroleum and moved to Houston, Texas.
+In 1967, after the merger of Union Texas Petroleum into Allied Chemical, he became Executive Vice President and director of Allied Chemical (now Honeywell), until his retirement from corporate life in 1969.
+From 1969 forward, he was focused on his independent ventures.

+Marshall remained active in the energy industry through many personal endeavors and directorships with Great Northern Oil Company, Minnesota Pipe Line, Koch Industries, Coastal Corporation (now El Paso Corporation), Independent Refining, International Oil and Gas, various exploration syndicates and culminating in 1984, when he founded Marshall Petroleum, Inc, to consolidate his various investments in the petroleum industry and to drill for oil and gas.
+Marshall turned most of his business associations into friendships; including Ralph K. Davies, Samuel B. Mosher, J.R.
+Parten, Fred C. Koch and his sons, Oscar Wyatt and E.O.
+Buck.